alphagov/govuk-infrastructure/docs/execute-commands.md

 # Execute commands

-You can run commands inside containers use Amazon ECS Exec.
+You can run commands inside containers using Amazon ECS Exec.
 This is a lot like SSH, although what happens under the hood is quite different.

 To use this feature, you need to install the AWS CLI and [install the Session Manager plugin][].